mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 ### Workflow

-The Fulfillment service combines the three actions into one workflow:
+The Fulfillment service combines three actions into one workflow:

 ``` fsharp
 // WishList -> Async<Reservation>